 Submitting an Application for Replacement Work Permit Will Not Extend Your DACA Status or Work Authorization

-Be aware that applying for a replacement work permit will not extend your DACA status or the period of work authorization that you were granted.
+Be aware that applying to U.S. Citizenship and Immigration Services (USCIS) for a replacement work permit will not extend your DACA status or the period of work authorization that you were granted.

-For example, if your EAD is due to expire in June 2023, and you lose your EAD in April 2023, it is not worth it to apply for a replacement card, since it will most likely take longer than two months to process a replacement work permit request.
+For example, if your EAD is due to expire in June 2024, and you lose your EAD in April 2024, it is likely not worth it to apply for a replacement card, since it will in all probability take longer than two months for USCIS to process a replacement work permit for you.

 You Can File a New Form I-765 Application to Replace Your Work Permit

-If there is still a lengthy period of time between your length of work authorization and the time you lost the card, it could be worthwhile to apply for a replacement for your peace of mind, especially if you expect to find new employment during this time.
+If there is still a lengthy period of time before the expiration of your work authorization, it could be worthwhile to apply for a replacement card; at a minimum, for your peace of mind, especially if you expect to find new employment during this time.

-The normal processing time for a replacement EAD is several months long, depending on which service center handles applications from your area.
+The normal processing time for a replacement EAD is several months, depending on which USCIS service center handles applications from your area.
 Go to the USCIS Case Processing Times website to get a more accurate estimate of wait times.
-So if your EAD does not expire until April 2025 and you lose your card in December 2023, it would definitely make sense to request a replacement work permit.
+So, for example, if your EAD does not expire until April 2025 and you lose your card in January 2024, it would probably make sense to request a replacement work permit.

 Getting Legal Help